projectcapsule/capsule/CONTRIBUTING.md

 2. **Create a branch:**

-Create a new brach and navigate to the branch using this command.
+Create a new branch and navigate to it using this command.

 ```sh
 git checkout -b <new-branch>